-KEY POINT.
-An employer identification number is not a tax exemption number and has no relation to your nonprofit corporation status.
+KEY POINT: An employer identification number is not a "tax exemption number" and has no relation to your nonprofit corporation status.
 It merely identifies you as an employer subject to tax withholding and reporting and ensures that your church receives proper credit for payments of withheld taxes.

-KEY POINT.
-Each EIN has a responsible party attached to it.
+KEY POINT: Each EIN has a responsible party attached to it.
 This is the contact person the IRS associates with the organization.
 IRS regulations now require EIN holders to update responsible party information within 60 days of any change by filing Form 8822-B, Change of Address or Responsible Party - Business.
-Due to continual changing leadership, most churches need to file this form to update the information with the IRS.
+Due to continually changing leadership, most churches need to file this form to update the information with the IRS.
 Churches may also need to file the form each time there is a change in the position reported.

 Step 2.
-Determine whether each church worker is an employee or selfemployed.
+Determine whether each church worker is an employee or independent contractor.

-In some cases, it is difficult to determine whether a particular worker is an employee or is selfemployed.
-If in doubt, churches should treat a worker as an employee since substantial penalties can be assessed against a church for treating a worker as self-employed whom the IRS later reclassifies as an employee.
-In general, a self-employed worker is one who is not subject to the control of an employer with respect to how a job is to be done.
-Further, a selfemployed person typically is engaged in a specific trade or business and offers their services to the general public.
+In some cases, it is difficult to determine whether a particular worker is an employee or an independent contractor.
+If in doubt, churches should treat a worker as an employee since substantial penalties can be assessed against a church for treating a worker as an independent contractor whom the IRS later reclassifies as an employee.
+In general, an independent contractor is one who is not subject to the control of an employer with respect to how a job is to be done.
+Further, an independent contractor typically is engaged in a specific trade or business and offers his or her services to the general public.

-The IRS and the courts have applied various tests to assist in classifying a worker as an employee or self-employed.
+The IRS and the courts have applied various tests to assist in classifying a worker as an employee or independent contractor.
 Factors that tend to indicate employee status include the following:

-- The worker is required to follow an employer's instructions regarding when, where, and how to work. - The work performed is a part of the employer's usual course of business. - The worker receives on-the-job training from an experienced employee. - The worker is expected to perform the services personally, and not use a substitute. - The employer, rather than the worker, hires and pays any assistants. - The worker has a continuing working relationship with the employer. - The employer establishes set hours of work. - The worker is guaranteed a regular wage amount for an hourly, weekly, or other period of time. - The worker is expected to work full-time. - The work is done on the employer's premises. - The worker must submit regular oral or written reports to the employer. - The worker's business expenses are reimbursed by the employer. - The employer furnishes the worker's tools, supplies, and equipment. - The worker does not work for other employers. - The worker does not advertise their services to the general public.
+The worker is required to follow an employer's instructions regarding when, where, and how to work.

+- The work performed is a part of the employer's usual course of business. - The worker receives "on-the-job" training from an experienced employee. - The worker is expected to perform the services personally, and not use a substitute. - The employer, rather than the worker, hires and pays any assistants. - The worker has a continuing working relationship with the employer. - The employer establishes set hours of work. - The worker is guaranteed a regular wage amount for an hourly, weekly, or other period of time. - The worker is expected to work full time. - The work is done on the employer's premises. - The worker must submit regular oral or written reports to the employer. - The worker's business expenses are reimbursed by the employer. - The employer furnishes the worker's tools, supplies, and equipment. - The worker does not work for other employers. - The worker does not advertise his or her services to the general public.